cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

 .. _http-restful-api-metrics-groupby:

-Querying for Multiple Time-series
+Querying for Multiple Time Series
 ---------------------------------

-In a query, the optional ``groupBy`` parameter defines a list of tags whose values are used to build multiple timeseries.
-All data points that have the same values in tags specified in the ``groupBy`` parameter will form a single timeseries.
+In a query, the optional ``groupBy`` parameter defines a list of tags whose values are used to build multiple time series.
+All data points that have the same values in tags specified in the ``groupBy`` parameter will form a single time series.
 You can define multiple tags for grouping by providing a list, similar to a tag combination list.

 .. list-table::